-We are commissioning local dental practices to provide free oral health mouth checks to reception and year three pupils in schools across mid and south Essex.
-Dental care professionals will use a visual screening method to check the child’s mouth for early childhood caries or cavities.
-Following this, parents or carers will receive a letter to confirm if a further dental appointment is recommended.
-As part of the initiative, the pupils, their siblings and parents, will have access to appointments at a local dental practice assigned to the school, if they do not already have a regular dentist, to ensure they can get the care they need.
+Through the programme, local dental practices provide free oral health mouth checks to reception and year three pupils in schools across mid and south Essex.
+Dental care professionals use a visual screening method to check the child’s mouth for early childhood caries or cavities.
+Following this, parents or carers receive a letter to confirm if a further dental appointment is recommended.

 Familiarisation sessions

-Participating dental practices will also hold open days to provide children and their families with an opportunity to visit the practice for further education and to help address dental phobias.
+Participating dental practices also hold open days to provide children and their families with an opportunity to visit the practice for further education and to help address dental phobias.

 Dental familiarisation sessions provide children with a positive and interactive introduction to the dental practice environment, helping to reduce fear and anxiety.
 By allowing children to explore various aspects of a dental visit in a relaxed setting, they become more comfortable with the sights, sounds, and sensations they may encounter during an actual appointment.